-We recognise and have designated controls to mitigate the specific risks associated with benchmark orders.
-We have in place protocols to govern the management and execution of your FX and/or Commodity benchmark order to minimise any conflict of interests and undue impact on the market, and increased trader segregation when executing FX benchmark orders.
-For further information more generally about our relationship with the way certain benchmarks are determined, please refer to our Benchmark Transparency Statement.
+We recognise and have implemented specific controls to mitigate the specific risks associated with benchmark orders.
+We have in place protocols to govern the management and execution of your FX and/or commodity benchmark order to minimise any conflict of interests and undue impact on the market, increased trader segregation when executing FX benchmark orders.